seerajakonnur/Machine-Learning-and-Computational-Biology-Projects/Reassortment_Prediction_Avian_Influenza/Readme.md

 # Predicting Reassortment potential in Influenza A virus using foundation models (DNABERT2) and genetic algorithms

+## Overview
-This project develops a foundation-model-based framework to predict Influenza A reassortment potential from genome sequences.
-It uses DNABERT-2 segment-level embeddings, a Random Forest classifier for reassortment prediction, genetic-algorithm-based reassortant candidate simulation, and a GAT-based interaction probe to explore segment-level compatibility patterns.
+This project presents an AI-driven framework for predicting Influenza A reassortment potential using foundation-model-derived genomic representations.
+Influenza genomes are processed segment-wise using DNABERT-2 embeddings, followed by a Random Forest classifier for reassortment prediction.

+In addition to classification, a Graph Attention Network (GAT) is used to model segment-level relationships and characterize attention-guided segment compatibility patterns associated with reassortment.
+A genetic algorithm module is used to explore biologically plausible reassortant candidates.

-Accepted at NeurIPS 2025 Workshop on Foundation Models for Life Sciences (FM4LS).
+This work was accepted at the NeurIPS 2025 2nd Workshop on Foundation Models for Life Sciences (FM4LS).

 🚧 **Project Status:** Under active development.
 Expect frequent updates and changes.